 Alongside reviews, ratings are another form of social feedback on TaskRabbit.
 Table 2b shows the results of an ordinal model using ratings as outcome variable on TaskRabbit.
-As before, we present results from models without and with perceived gender/race interactions.
-In the no interaction model, we observe that the perception of being Black has a significant statistical relationship with rating scores.
+As before, we present results from models without and with gender/race interactions.
+In the no interaction model, we observe that being Black has a significant statistical relationship with rating scores.
 However, we see no significant correlation in the case of gender.
-Furthermore, as shown by the interaction model, workers specifically perceived to be Black men receive worse ratings than Black workers overall.
+Furthermore, as shown by the interaction model, gender bias is most apparent in the case of men: Black men receive worse ratings than White men.

-To summarize, we observe that workers perceived to be female on TaskRabbit receive less attention (fewer number of reviews and ratings) than those perceived to be men, and that workers perceived to be Black receive slightly worse ratings than workers perceived to be White.
+To summarize, we observe that women on TaskRabbit receive less attention (fewer number of reviews and ratings) than men, and that Black workers receive slightly worse ratings than White workers.
 The mean (median) normalized rating score for White workers is 0.98 (1), while it is 0.97 (1) for Black workers.